toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [pup](https://github.com/ericchiang/pup) - Parsing HTML at the command line.
 * [rare](https://github.com/zix99/rare) - Real-time regex-extraction and aggregation into common formats such as histograms, bar graphs, numerical summaries, tables, and more!
 * [rich](https://github.com/Textualize/rich-cli) - Rich-CLI is a command line toolbox for fancy output in the terminal, built with [Rich](https://github.com/Textualize/rich).
+* [seaq](https://github.com/nt54hamnghi/seaq) - seaq (pronounced "seek") allows you to extract text data from the web and process it with your favorite prompt and LLM model, all from your terminal.
 * [skroll](https://z3bra.org/skroll/) - A small utility that you can use to make a text scroll.
 Pipe text to it, and it will scroll a given number of letters from right to left.
 * [squeeze](https://github.com/aymericbeaumet/squeeze) - Enables to extract rich information from any text (raw, JSON, HTML, YAML, etc).
 * [ssam](https://github.com/proycon/ssam) - Ssam, short for split sampler, splits one or more text-based input files into multiple sets using random sampling.
 This is useful for splitting data into a training, test and development sets.